Case Studies: How Social Media Investigations Have Uncovered Insurance Fraud

 The Investigation

-Our team at True People Check initiated a social media investigation, focusing on the claimantโs online activity and connections.
+Our team at True People Check started a social media investigation.
+We focused on the claimant’s online activity and connections.
 We also expanded our search to include local businesses and organizations they might be associated with.

 The Findings

-Through our investigation, we discovered that the claimant was an active member of a local Jiu Jitsu academy.
-The academyโs social media accounts featured photos and videos of the claimant participating in grappling sessions and training exercises.
+Through our investigation, we discovered that the claimant was an active member of a local Jiu-Jitsu academy.
+The academy’s social media showed photos and videos of the claimant in grappling sessions and training exercises.
 Notably, the claimant appeared to move without any restrictions, contradicting their reported injury.

 The Outcome

 The insurer used the evidence from the social media investigation to deny the fraudulent claim.
-The claimantโs active participation in Jiu Jitsu, as documented on the academyโs social media, clearly contradicted their reported condition.
+The claimant’s active participation in Jiu Jitsu, shown on the academy’s social media, clearly went against their reported condition.

 Case Study 3: The “Homebound” Injury Victim